Phase 3

 - For eculizumab-experienced participants, any known abnormal TMA parameters within 90 days prior to screening.

-Data sourced from ClinicalTrials.gov (NCT03131219).
+Data sourced from ClinicalTrials.gov (NCT03131219) and the linked publication.
 Outcome figures and adverse-event rates are extracted automatically from the registry's posted results and are provided for clinician reference, not as a substitute for the primary publication.
+Informational only — not medical advice.